-In its purest form, the triquetra is three interconnected ovals — one pointing upward, the other two pointing down, to the left and right.
+In its purest form, the Triquetra is three interconnected ovals — one pointing upward, the other two pointing down, to the left and right.
 Just like this image of the basic Triquetra:

-While many of the other Celtic symbols are popular in modern-day tattoos, the Celtic knot or “Triquetra” is by far one of the most popular.
+While many of the other Celtic symbols are popular in modern-day tattoos, the Celtic Triangle knot or “Triquetra” is one of the most popular.

-Some interesting facts and appearances of the Triquetra or Trinity Knot:
+Some incredible facts and appearances of the Triquetra or Trinity Knot:

-So now you know just precisely what the Triquetra means; you might be saying that you have seen this symbol before?
+So now you know just precisely what the Triquetra means; you might be saying that you have seen this symbol before.

 Well, you would be right!
 This Celtic Symbol has had some impressive appearances in the modern-day.

-- A triquetra is one of the four symbols on the cover of Led Zeppelin’s fourth album, where it is used as the personal symbol of bassist John Paul Jones.
+- The symbol appears as one of the four symbols on the cover of Led Zeppelin’s fourth album, where it is used as the personal symbol of bassist John Paul Jones.

-- The triquetra symbol in a circle became well known as the cover motif on the Book of Shadows in the American TV show Charmed.
-It represents the three sisters working together as one, and the sisters’ “power of three” when united
+- The Charmed symbol: The Triquetra symbol in a circle became well known as the cover motif on the Book of Shadows in the American TV show Charmed.
+It represents the three sisters working together as one and the sisters’ “power of three” when united.

 Who created the symbol has been an issue of controversy for centuries: